 - (1) Reports required. - (a) The sports betting system shall be required to generate those reports necessary to record the adjusted gross receipts, patron liability, ticket redemption, and such other information relating to sports betting as deemed necessary by the Director or as required by internal controls.
-Such reporting shall be done using cash basis accounting. - (b) To determine the daily win amount, the Sports Betting Operation's accounting department shall compare a win report from the sports betting system to the reconciliation of the sports betting drawers.
-The operator shall be required to calculate and report adjusted gross sports betting receipts using the higher amount identified in such comparison, unless otherwise authorized in its internal controls. - (c) The Sports Betting Operation shall permit duly authorized representatives of the Commission's audit department to examine the operator's accounts and records for the purpose of certifying total gross revenue receipts and adjusted gross revenue receipts. - (d) Such information shall be provided as prescribed by the division. - (2) Calculation of taxes. - (a) Remittance of betting taxes shall be the sole responsibility of the licensee that accepts, calculates, and is responsible for settlement of the sports wager.
-Such responsibility shall be included in the operating agreements between parties. - (b) In determining sports betting tax liability for a reporting period, a sports betting operator shall take the sum of taxable proceeds for all gaming days in the period and multiply by the decimal representation of the sports betting tax percentage.
+Such reporting shall be done using cash basis accounting. - (b) To determine the daily win amount, the Sports Betting Operator's accounting department shall compare a win report from the sports betting system to the reconciliation of the sports betting drawers.
+The operator shall be required to calculate and report adjusted gross sports betting receipts using the higher amount identified in such comparison, unless otherwise authorized in its internal controls. - (c) The Sports Betting Operator shall permit duly authorized representatives of the Commission's audit department to examine the operator's accounts and records for the purpose of certifying total gross revenue receipts and adjusted gross revenue receipts. - (d) Such information shall be entered on forms prescribed by the Commission. - (2) Calculation of taxes. - (a) Remittance of betting taxes shall be the sole responsibility of the licensee that accepts, calculates, and is responsible for settlement of the sports wager.
+Such responsibility shall be included in the operating agreements between parties. - (b) If the amount of net sports betting proceeds on a gaming day is a negative figure, the Sports Betting Operation shall remit no sports betting tax for that reporting period.
+Any negative net sports betting proceeds shall be carried over and calculated as a deduction on the subsequent gaming days until the negative figure has been brought to a zero (0) balance.